The Rigveda’s 26th Sukta

 The true-self Cowherd, as just explained, is Lord Krishna, the Christ figure of Hinduism and the charioteer of Arjuna, the Soul preparing to do battle with the Ego Mind.
 The great now-moment is the Holy Instant, while “the two” probably refers to the Great Rays, the Yah and the Vah powers of YHVH, God’s Holy Name in Israel (the Soul Mind, not the country).
 These two Rays also are the two streams of Vishnu — a Sanskrit name meaning “two streams,” (rather than “preserver”) as well as the two rays seen beaming from Christ’s chest in the Divine Mercy image commissioned by Sister Faustina.

 The singing advancing the universe is what Course-Jesus terms “the Mighty Chorus to the Love of God.”
-Others call these ethereal singers the Cosmic Choir, the Cosmic Chorus, or the Heavenly host.
+Others call these ethereal singers the Cosmic Choir, the Cosmic Chorus, or the Heavenly Host.
 As I understand it, all God’s Creations sing this “ancient melody” together with their Creator in Heaven.
 To end the dream, we all have to sing the song here as well.
-The “song” is AUM or Om.
+The “song” is AUM, the three-part melody of Perfect Love (Agape).

 Or, as Course-Jesus similarly explains: